 Likert scale definition:

-Named after its founder, psychologist Rensis Likert, Likert scale is used to understand the level of agreement that the respondents have a particular statement.
+Named after its founder, psychologist Rensis Likert, the Likert scale question is used to understand the level of agreement that the respondents have with a particular statement.
 The range provided in this scale is used to gain insights about respondent feelings and opinions.
-Agreement, frequency, likelihood, quality or importance can be measured using a Likert scale with corresponding anchors.
+Agreement, frequency, likelihood, quality, or importance can be measured using a Likert scale with corresponding anchors.
 Scales can be either a unipolar Likert scale or a bipolar Likert scale.

-This scale has gained tremendous popularity in the field of online surveys and is used in every survey such as customer satisfaction, employee engagement or employee satisfaction.
-The Likert scale is bifurcated into two types: Odd Likert Scale and Even Likert Scale.
+This scale has gained tremendous popularity in online surveys and is used in every study, such as customer satisfaction, employee engagement, or employee satisfaction.
+One can bifurcate the Likert scale into two types: Odd Likert Scale and the Even Likert Scale.

-A lot of thought should be put into deciding which type of Likert scale would provide the best results.
-Analysis of the target audience, evaluating the purpose of survey research is critical in deciding the type of Likert scale question.
-This is because depending on whether you’d want to prompt the respondents into giving responses that you want or would want to provide a neutral option which the respondents can select in case they do not have any bias towards the other responses.
-Odd Likert scale questions provide a center point for the respondents to select in case they’re not inclined towards selecting the other options and Even Likert Scale questions will options without a midpoint due to which the respondents will be forced to choose from the provided answer options.
-The midpoint in the Odd Likert Scale will be interpreted differently by different respondents but it will never be completely biased.
+Decide wisely, which type of Likert scale would provide the best results.
+Analysis of the target audience, evaluating the purpose of survey research is critical in determining the type of Likert scale question.
+Depending on whether you’d want to prompt the respondents to give responses that you wish to or wish to provide a neutral option, the respondents can select if they do not have any bias towards the other answers.
+The odd Likert scale question offers a central point for the respondents to choose if they’re neutral.
+The even Likert Scale questions have options without a midpoint due to which the respondents will be forced to choose from the provided answer options.
+The midpoint in the Odd Likert Scale will be interpreted differently by different respondents, but it will never be completely biased.

 Learn more: Odd Likert Scale Survey Template

-- 3-Point Likert Scale Example for Agreement: A Likert scale that offers agree and disagree as the polar points along with a neutral option.
+- 3-point Likert scale example for agreement: A Likert scale that offers agree and disagree as to the farthest points along with a neutral option.

-- 7-Point Likert Scale Example for Agreement: This scale offers 7 different answer options related to an agreement that would be distinct enough for the respondents to answer without getting confused.
+- 7-Point Likert Scale Example for Agreement: This scale offers seven different answer options related to an agreement that would be distinct enough for the respondents to answer without getting confused.

-- 5-Point Likert Scale Example for Satisfaction: This scale of measuring satisfaction will offer 5 answer options such as satisfied and dissatisfied as the poles along with a neutral option at the midpoint.
-These options are interlinked with other options which would provide respondents the variations they look for.
+- 5-point Likert scale example for satisfaction: This scale of measuring satisfaction will offer five answer options: satisfied and dissatisfied as the poles and a neutral option at the midpoint.
+These options are interlinked with other options that would provide respondents the variations they look for.

-- 7-Point Likert Scale Example for Satisfaction: This scale of measuring satisfaction will offer 7 answer options such as satisfied and dissatisfied as the poles along with a neutral option at the midpoint.
-The other options must be distinct and should add value to the scale in such a way that respondents can provide precise feedback without any hindrances.
+- 7-point Likert scale example for satisfaction: This scale of measuring satisfaction will offer seven answer options, such as satisfied and dissatisfied as the poles and a neutral option at the midpoint.
+The other options must be distinct and should add value to the scale so that respondents can provide precise feedback without any hindrances.

-These scales can be used in a similar manner for measuring likelihood, importance, frequency, and many other factors.
+Researchers can similarly use these scales for measuring likelihood, importance, frequency, and many other factors.

-- 2-Point Likert Scale Example for Agreement: This question is the simplest Likert scale question example where there’ll be just two option such as agree and disagree as two poles of the scale.
+- 2-Point Likert scale example for agreement: This question is the simplest Likert scale question example where there’ll be just two options, such as agree and disagree as two poles of the scale.

-- 4-Point Likert Scale Example for Agreement: This question will have two poles which are linked with intermediate agreement answer options.
-These questions are used for measuring customer satisfaction as well as employee satisfaction.
+- 4-point Likert scale example for agreement: This question will have two poles linked with intermediate agreement answer options.
+These questions are used to measuring customer satisfaction as well as employee satisfaction.